 Warning: Backups are your responsibility.
 The

 /groups directories are backed up on a monthly basis as a disaster-recovery mechanism only.
 The

 /lustre scratch space is never backed up.
 We cannot recover accidentally deleted files from any filesystem in Colonial One.
+Also note, neither filesystem is meant for long-term storage and is subject to requests of removal by support staff. .
 We recommend storing your source codes on Github.

 Globus is recommended for large-scale data transfers, both between your own systems (laptop, desktop) and the cluster, and between the cluster and other external HPC centers such as XSEDE.Colonial One's public endpoint is